On1zuma/On1zuma/README.md

 <h1 align="left">Hi 👋, I'm Wassim</h1>

-🌱 I'm currently learning that the pursuit of knowledge and self-improvement is a never-ending journey.
+🌱 I'm currently learning that the pursuit of knowledge and self-improvement is a never-ending journey, like an unstoppable train, constantly moving forward.

 👨‍💻 Feel free to check out [my personal website](https://wassim-msf.vercel.app/)